-If a team has sufficient players so that a roster of at least 9 players (preferably 10 players) are available at the start of each game (or re-start of a suspended game at a later date), and then that team subsequently falls below nine players so that the game cannot continue, the game shall end if it meets the requirements of a regulation game, otherwise the game will resume at a later date, exactly where it left off.
+This year games can continue with at least 8 players.
+If a team has sufficient players so that a roster of at least 9 players (preferably 10 players) are available at the start of each game (or re-start of a suspended game at a later date), and then that team subsequently falls below 9 players the game shall continue with 8 players.
+If the roster subsequently falls below 8 players so that the game cannot continue, the game shall end if it meets the requirements of a regulation game, otherwise the game will resume at a later date, exactly where it left off.